aragon/hack/docs/guides-agent-app.md

 ## Introducing `dao act`

 `dao act` is the main way we'll interact with Aragon Agent.
-It's the command we use to perform transactions with Aragon Agent directly from aragonCLI.
+It's the command we use to perform transactions with the Agent app directly from aragonCLI.

 According to the documentation: